pranaav0652-cloud/dns-log-analysis-splunk/README.md

 # Analyzing DNS Log Files Using Splunk SIEM

-## Introduction
+## Project Overview
-DNS (Domain Name System) logs play a critical role in monitoring network activity and detecting potential security threats.
-By analyzing DNS traffic, security analysts can identify suspicious behaviors such as malware communication, domain generation algorithms (DGA), and reconnaissance activity.

-This project demonstrates how **Splunk SIEM** can be used to ingest, analyze, and investigate DNS logs following a **Security Operations Center (SOC) analyst workflow**.
+This project simulates a real-world Security Operations Center (SOC) investigation by ingesting and analyzing DNS log data using Splunk SIEM.

+The objective is to detect and investigate suspicious DNS activity that may indicate malware communication, domain generation algorithms (DGA), reconnaissance, or other malicious behavior — following a structured SOC analyst workflow.

-## Prerequisites
+## Objectives
-Before analyzing DNS logs in Splunk, ensure the following:
-- Splunk Enterprise is installed and properly configured.
-- DNS log files are available for ingestion into Splunk.
+- Ingest DNS log data into Splunk SIEM using a custom index and sourcetype
-- Basic familiarity with SPL (Search Processing Language).
+- Perform DNS threat detection using SPL queries
+- Identify anomalous DNS behavior such as:
+    - High-volume DNS activity
+    - Rare domain lookups (DGA indicators)
+    - Reverse DNS (PTR) reconnaissance
+    - Known malicious domain communication

+- Apply threat intelligence validation to support investigations
+- Demonstrate Tier-1 SOC analyst workflows

 ## Steps to Upload Sample DNS Log Files to Splunk SIEM